unicode-org/message-format-wg/exploration/unquoted-variant-patterns.md

 ## Constraints

-_What prior decisions and existing conditions limit the possible design?_
+Some of the alternatives will require changes to the syntax to produce better usability.
+Similarly the current syntax could benefit from improvements if we decide to keep it.

+There are a limited number of sigils available for quoting.

 ## Proposed Design

-_Describe the proposed solution.
-Consider syntax, formatting, errors, registry, tooling, interchange._
+Currently the syntax uses the first alternative below.

 ## Alternatives Considered

-There are four candidates for handling the boundaries between code and patterns:
+There are five candidates for handling the boundaries between code and patterns:

 1. Always quote non-simple patterns (current design)
 2. Never quote patterns (all whitespace is significant)
 3. Permit non-simple patterns to be quoted and trim unquoted whitespace
 4. Trim all unquoted whitespace, but do not permit quoting non-simple patterns
+5. Selectively trim patterns (all whitespace is otherwise significant)

 ### Always Quote